-Ohio Dems want nuclear bailout law repealed as scandal grows
+Ohio governor supports nuclear bailout law despite scandal

 While Madigan denied any wrongdoing and has not been charged, prosecutors said the company admitted that from 2011 to 2019 it arranged for jobs and vendor subcontracts “for various associates of a high-level elected official for the state of Illinois.”

-Associated Press writer John Seewer in Toledo contributed to this report.
+Associated Press writers John Seewer in Toledo and Dan Sewell in Cincinnati contributed to this report.